Who Were the Original Pharisees?

 The issue is not simply about supporting or not supporting Trump.
-President Trump and his endorsement among the modern day Pharisees simply provides the clearest examples of the violation of Biblically based values and priorities for the sake of power and influence in Washington D.C.
+President Trump and his endorsement among the modern-day Pharisees simply provide the clearest examples of the violation of Biblically-based values and priorities for the sake of power and influence in Washington D.C.

 Conformed To This World

 The movement of support among Christian America for Donald Trump and hardline conservative positions is not incidental.
 Although made up of religious people, it is not a religious movement.

 White evangelicals made up 26% of the American electorate in 2016 and 81% of them voted for Donald Trump.
 This was a higher percentage than voted for either of the previous two Republican candidates for President, John McCain, and Mitt Romney.
 The shift in 2016 from 2008 and 2012 was not the greater appeal of Trump’s womanizing, boastful and frequently embarrassing and bizarre behavior.
 It was the one thing that Trump explicitly promised to members of the Religious Right that other and previous candidates did not.
 He promised to fight for them!

 The Christians who supported Donald Trump come from sets of demographics that have been losing more and more ground in recent years.
 The 81% of evangelicals who supported Donald Trump are an increasingly older segment of American society.
 Between 2006 and 2017 white evangelical Protestants dropped from representing 23% of the American population to just 15%.
 The shrinking of this religious segment is happening mostly in the younger age groups.
 White evangelicals represent 26% of seniors over the age of 65 but only 7% of Americans under the age of 30.

 These older Christians have seen America change drastically.
 The loss of the culture war and the failure of the moral majority was sealed under President Obama with the legalization of gay marriage.